-What is an Orderly Payment of Debts Order?
+What is an Orderly Payment of Debts Order in Canada?

 Orderly Payment of Debts also known as a Consolidation Order is a way of repaying debts spelled out in Part X of the Bankruptcy and Insolvency Act.